-Our Lady of Good Counsel, pray for us.
+Our Lady of the North American Martyrs, pray for us.

 Saint Isaac Jogues, pray for us!